Last Updated on April 1, 2022 by Jeremy

 To translate, this means that competition is fierce.
 Niching down is a way to stand out amongst the sea of bloggers and allows you to have a clear topical advantage right from the start.

 Prior to spending a single penny registering a domain, server, or even locking in social accounts for your new blog, the most important thing you need to do is to research your intended niche to get an understanding of the competition.
-The internet is filling up fast, and in 2021 blogs exist for many focused topics including eating durian all over the world, vegan dining in Las Vegas, and attempting to drink every wine varietal in the world (one of my own niche blogs).
+The internet is filling up fast, and in 2022 blogs exist for many focused topics including eating durian all over the world, vegan dining in Las Vegas, a blog all about educational drawings, and attempting to drink every wine varietal in the world (one of my own niche blogs).

 While there is always the potential for the next best thing in even the most established niches, we are the first to admit that starting the 3,735th global travel blog or 8,530th general food blog is an uphill battle.
 As niche building is all about establishing your authority, voice, and content structure for your topic, there is merit in being unique.